davidfowl/NetStandard/README.md

 # Netstandard Guide

 This is a work in progress and will change as we fix bugs in the product to improve the porting user experience.
+The target auidence for this is package authors.
+It assumes that you have built and pubished a nuget package before.

 ## What is it?